My review of Half-Earth Socialism.

 Neoliberalism would suggest that planning human economic activity is not possible.
 The authors delve in to the socialist calculation debate, with a tour through it including in natura planning and Otto Neurath, Leonid Kantorovich and Linear programming, Socialist Chile, Project Cybersyn and the Viable system model and the latest state-of-the-art in meteorology and environmental modelling.

 That's how we plan.
 The authors say once decided on certain constraints, it can be democratically decided as to what we should actually do to meet them.
-But they also present strongly some of their own ideas - this is the Half-Earth Socialism of the title.
+Muliple different approaches may be taken here - e.g. some may take a path of accelerationism, geoengineering, techno-solutions, etc. There is scope for debate.
+But the authors also present strongly some of their own ideas - this is the Half-Earth Socialism of the title.

 - Clear proposals for how to avoid climate catastrophe.